candypink/ItalianWeddings/README.md

 # WIP: Trends for Italian weddings

-Look into the forum of the popular Italian wedding website [matrimonio.com](http://www.matrimonio.com) to gain insight on trends related to weddings in Italy.
+While organising my own wedding, I often wondered what other brides whould have thought about my choice of decorations, entertainment, music and so on.
+To answer these questions, I am look into the forum of the popular Italian wedding website [matrimonio.com](http://www.matrimonio.com) to gain insight on trends related to weddings in Italy.

 ![Scarpe](figures/scarpe.jpg)